Coronavirus (Covid-19) information for students

 Information about your studies

-In the autumn semester of 2020, that started as per normal on 31 August, teaching and assessment of students' performance are conducted partly online and partly on the University's premises, in accordance with the guidelines and restrictions from the Government and the Public Health Agency.
-Each faculty decides how this is to be carried out.
-The spring semester of 2021 will largely be planned and laid out in a similar way.
+In the spring semester of 2021, that started as per normal on 18 January, teaching and assessment of students' performance are conducted almost entirely digitally, in accordance with the guidelines and restrictions from the Swedish Government and the Public Health Agency.
+Teaching and assessment that are impossible to conduct remotely, or possible only with great difficulty, are the only exception.
+Each faculty decides in detail how this is to be carried out.

 Your course director or programme coordinator will communicate to you directly how the corona-related restrictions will affect your education.